SaaSTEMLY/sveltekit-auto-openapi/README.md

 ### 2\.
 Add Vite Plugin

-Add the plugin to `vite.config.ts` to enable schema generation.
+Add the plugin to `vite.config.ts` to enable schema and validationmap generation.

 ```ts
 import { sveltekit } from "@sveltejs/kit/vite";